tt50/Password-Manager/README.md

 - Download the latest .jar file from the Release section on the right on GitHub.
 It will be labeled Password_Manager.jar file.
 - After the .jar file is downloaded, open the file in your downloads folder.
 - It will automatically run on your windows system.

-We currently do not have a release working for MacOS or Linux systems.

-# How to contribute
-Follow this project board to know the latest status of the project: [http://...]([http://...])

 ### How to build
 - Clone this github repository.